 In the southern US, you would feed your lawn in the spring and summertime.
 This will help support southern grasses that thrive in warm weather.

-In the north, a lawn needs around two or three pounds seasonally of actual nitrogen per one-thousand square feet of surface area.
+In the north, a lawn needs around two or three pounds seasonally of actual nitrogen fertilizer per one-thousand square feet of surface area.
 Bermuda grass lawns in the southern states need double that amount.

 Generally speaking, following package directions will yield good results.
 If in doubt, you can always consult with your coop extension agent to get specific instructions that are tailored to your situation.